wandesonpaiva/catarsinho/README.md

 `docker-compose up`

-Access the container of application:
+Access the container of the application:

 `docker-compose exec app bash -l`